top of page

 The cafe car is almost always going to be ahead of you if you’re sitting in coach class or behind you if you’re in a sleeper car/private room.
 On the double-decker trains, it’s on the lower level of the observation car.

-Dining Car for Sleeper Car Passengers on Amtrak
+Dining Car on Amtrak

 If you’re in a sleeper car, you will be provided with 3 meals a day, so all you would need to bring with you are snacks unless you have specific dietary restrictions.
 There are 2 versions of dining on Amtrak trains - Flexible Dining and Traditional Dining - and which you get depends on which route you take.